 The QRS measure set consists of measures that address areas of clinical quality management; enrollee experience; and plan efficiency, affordability, and management.
-Exhibit 1 includes the list of all potential QRS measures for 2024 as proposed in the Draft 2023 Call Letter for the QRS and QHP Enrollee Survey.
+Exhibit 1 includes the list of all potential QRS measures for 2026 as proposed in the Draft 2025 Call Letter for the QRS and QHP Enrollee Survey.
 Measures denoted with a strikethrough (-) are under consideration for retirement or removal from the QRS measure set.
-If these measures are removed as proposed, they will not be collected for the 2024 ratings year.
-Measures denoted with an asterisk () are under consideration for addition to the QRS measure set.
-If these measures are finalized as proposed, they will be required for 2024 QRS data collection but will not be included in 2024 QRS scoring.
-CMS will communicate final changes to the 2024 QRS measure set in the Final 2023 Call Letter for the QRS and QHP Enrollee Survey, which CMS anticipates publishing in late spring of 2023.
+If these measures are removed as proposed, they will not be collected for the 2026 ratings year.
+Measures denoted with an asterisk (\) are under consideration for addition to the QRS measure set.
+If these measures are finalized as proposed, they will be required for 2026 QRS data collection but will not be included in 2026 QRS scoring.
+The measures collected using the ECDS reporting method are noted with a euro sign ( $^{\epsilon}$ ).
+CMS will communicate final changes to the 2026 QRS measure set in the Final 2025 Call Letter for the QRS and QHP Enrollee Survey, which CMS anticipates publishing in late spring 2025.

 The measure set includes a subset of NCQA's HEDIS measures and PQA measures.
-The survey measures in the QRS measure set will be collected as part of the QHP Enrollee Survey, which is largely based on items from the Consumer Assessment of Healthcare Providers and Systems5 (CAHPS®) surveys.
+The survey measures in the QRS measure set will be collected as part of the QHP Enrollee Survey, which is largely based on items from the Consumer Assessment of Healthcare Providers and Systems (CAHPS®) surveys.
 For a crosswalk that maps each QRS survey measure to the relevant QHP Enrollee Survey item(s), refer to the annual QRS and QHP Enrollee Survey: Technical Guidance.

 Some measures have multiple indicators (or rates).
-QHP issuers are required to collect and submit validated data for every indicator associated with a measure, unless a specific indicator is shown in parentheses next to the measure, in which case only the indicator must be reported (e.g., for Immunizations for Adolescent [Combination 2], only Combination 2 must be reported).
+QHP issuers are required to collect and submit validated data for every indicator associated with a measure, unless a specific indicator is shown in parentheses next to the measure, in which case only the indicator must be reported (e.g., for Immunizations for Adolescents [Combination 2], only Combination 2 must be reported).